tonnoz/mind-drone/README.md

 Start with [the presentation.](https://slides.com/tonnoz/mind-drone).

 ## What is this?
 A simple [Express](https://expressjs.com/) application that allows you to interact with a Parrot AR-Drone 2.0 with your mind (through a Neurosky EEG compatibile headset).
+The client to interact with the drone is [Node AR Drone](https://github.com/felixge/node-ar-drone).